phantomdiorama/writingvim/README.md

 you may want to enable, and then check out Vim’s vast plugin ecosystem.
 This second step is optional.

+For information on installing plugins see this [video](http://vimcasts.org/episodes/packages/)

 - [abolish](https://github.com/tpope/vim-abolish).
 Fancy find and replace :+1:
 - [ditto](https://github.com/dbmrq/vim-ditto).
 Stop repeating yourself.
-- [fountain4vim](https://github.com/stevenjaycohen/fountain4vim) is a modern plugin for working with Fountain :eyes:
+- [fountain4vim](https://github.com/stevenjaycohen/fountain4vim) is a modern plugin for working with Fountain
 - [goyo](https://github.com/junegunn/goyo.vim).
 Distraction-free writing in Vim.
 Also [limelight](https://github.com/junegunn/limelight.vim) by the same author
 - [gundo](https://github.com/sjl/gundo.vim).
 Visual undo tree
 - [litecorrect](https://github.com/preservim/vim-litecorrect) is a small autocorrect plugin for the ~400 most common typos